shahriar0651/cantropy/README.md

 # cantropy
 CANtropy: Time Series Feature Extraction-Based Intrusion Detection Systems for Controller Area Networks

 This repository provides the python implementation of CANtropy, a manual feature engineering-based lightweight CAN IDS.
 For each signal, CANtropy explores a comprehensive set of features from both temporal and statistical domains and selects only the effective subset of features in the detection pipeline to ensure scalability.
 Later, CANtropy uses a lightweight unsupervised anomaly detection model based on principal component analysis, to learn the mutual dependencies of the features and detect abnormal patterns in the sequence of CAN messages.
-The evaluation results on the advanced SynCAN dataset show that CANtropy provides a comprehensive defense against diverse types of cyberattacks with an average AUROC score of 0.992.
+The evaluation results on the advanced SynCAN dataset show that CANtropy provides a comprehensive defense against diverse types of cyberattacks.

 ![CANtropy Workflow](doc/cantropy_workflow.jpg)